LukasWoodtli/WebPage/content/concepts_of_object_oriented_programming.md

 - We can classify objects or fields (?)
 - Classifications can be *trees* or *DAGs*
-- Classifications of objects form “is-a” relation
+- Classifications of objects form "is-a" relation
 - Classes can be abstract or concrete

 > Substitution Principle: Objects of subtypes can be used wherever